seattle-javascript-401d25/16-19-auth-asset-mgt/README.md

     "__v": 0
 }
 ```
-Returns 404 if profile isn't found, 400 if query is badly formed.
+Returns 404 if profile isn't found, 401 on bad token, 400 if query is badly formed.